 “You cannot come here; you cannot come to this country.
 Find another way”

 Reportedly, the respondent and the rest of the group had their fingerprints taken by the man who was referred to as “the boss”.
-Additionally, this man and the other police officers shouted at the group and beat them for the entire night in order to collect their personal data.
+Additionally, this man, along with the other officers shouted at the group, trying to extract information, and beat them throughout the night.
 He reportedly beat and slapped the respondent and the rest of the group while shouting in English “how did you come to North Macedonia?” and “who is the smuggler?”.
 The respondent reportedly replied that they were just three people and there was no smuggler.

 “They kept on shouting at us and slapped us until they got all the information from us, about our nationalities, our ages, our names.”

 Once the police officers gathered the personal information of the transit group, the respondent and the other two people with him were taken by the same police officers into a van which had no seats.
 The respondent and the rest of the group were seated on the floor of the van and were “tired already” so they fell asleep during the ride.
-The group was reportedly driven to a refugee camp near Idomeni.
-The respondent recalled that the refugee camp was located near a train station and a river, as it was also mentioned in previous BVMN testimonies.
+The group was reportedly driven to what is most likely the Vinojug Temporary Transit Centre, located near the Greek border and as the respondent recalled, close to a train station and a river.
+This transit centre is cited frequently in previous testimonies.

-Once at the refugee camp, the respondent and the other two people with him had their fingerprints and pictures taken without being informed why.
+Once at the transit centre, the respondent and the other two people with him had their fingerprints and pictures taken without being informed why.

 “They did not say why they needed that, they spoke their own language”.